≡ Menu

 Or

-“Do you prefer cats who really don’t care if you exist as long as their food and water bowl if full?”
+“Do you prefer cats who don’t care if you exist as long as their food and water bowl are full?”

-Point out that these little guys are highly intelligent and they enjoy a challenge.
-So, if you do decide to adopt one, be sure to provide them with plenty of toys that will challenge their minds and make them think, and they will love you for it!
+We should also point out that these little guys are brilliant, and they enjoy a challenge.
+So, if you decide to adopt one, be sure to provide them with plenty of toys that will challenge their minds and make them think, and they will love you!

 Naturally curious…